 2. Edit vsftpd.conf

-First we need to back up the original file
+First you need to back up the original file

 sudo mv /etc/vsftpd.conf /etc/vsftpd.conf.bak